HuelderAntunes/fr-node/readme.md

 # FR Node CLI

-*It's a CLI to help you build a API using express, mongoose, body-parser, helmet, etc*
+*It's a CLI to help you build a REST API using node, feel free to use npm, yarn, restify, express.
+Doens't metter, just use and build whatever you want!*

 ## Installing